neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Player.md

 ---

 # The Player (1992)

-A Hollywood studio executive is being sent death threats by a writer whose script he rejected, but which one?
+​​A Hollywood studio executive is being sent death threats by a writer whose script he rejected, but which one?

+**7.5** on [object Object]